yjyao/practical-python/Notes/InstructorNotes.md

 With this in mind, the course aims to teach Python through the general problem of manipulating data (stock market data in particular).
-This domain has been chosen because it’s simple and something everyone should know about it regardless of their background.
+This domain has been chosen because it's simple and something everyone should know about it regardless of their background.
 Just as an example, students with weak programming skills are still likely to know about common things like using a spreadsheet (e.g., Excel).
-So, if they’re really stuck, you can tell them things like “well, this list of tuples is kind of like rows of data in a spreadsheet” or “a list comprehension is the same idea as applying an operation to a spreadsheet column and putting the result in a different column.”
-The key idea is to stay grounded in a real-world setting as opposed to getting sidetracked into esoteric “computer science” problems (e.g., “let’s go compute fibonacci numbers.”).
+So, if they're really stuck, you can tell them things like “well, this list of tuples is kind of like rows of data in a spreadsheet” or “a list comprehension is the same idea as applying an operation to a spreadsheet column and putting the result in a different column.”
+The key idea is to stay grounded in a real-world setting as opposed to getting sidetracked into esoteric “computer science” problems (e.g., “let's go compute fibonacci numbers.”).

 This problem domain also works well for introducing other programming topics.
 For example, scientists/engineers might want to know about